tech4germany/open-data-process-guide/README.md

 As environment for our solution we chose *Microsoft SharePoint*, the reasons are laid out in the project documentation.
 Within SharePoint there exist a few ways to add own functionality - we chose *Web Part*.
 They appear as building blocks in the site editor and can thus be added to any SharePoint site.
 To persist data users are entering into GUIDO, we use *Lists*, a table-based database integrated in SharePoint.
 To store uploaded files, the *documents* folder of the respective SharePoint site is utilized.
 This is also connected to *OneDrive* behind the scenes.
 The user management is only utilized for retrieving the name at this point.
 [PnPjs](https://pnp.github.io/pnpjs/) was used as library to make the communication with the *SharePoint REST API* more convenient.

-Following [this](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part) tutorial, the `yo @microsoft/sharepoint` command was used to create a SharePoint Web Part with *React* as framework and the version "*SharePoint Online only (latest)*".
+Following [this](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part) tutorial, the `yo @microsoft/sharepoint` command was used to create a SharePoint Web Part skeleton with *React* as framework and the version "*SharePoint Online only (latest)*".
+More info in the respective [commit message](https://github.com/tech4germany/open-data-process-guide/commit/d3f418f64628d94720e3f6f8749c4c67d72d0eb3).
 Various *npm*-packages were added to the React app.

 ## Software architecture